GFW Technical Review 03 – Deep Packet Inspection

 Closing Thoughts

 Deep Packet Inspection forms the core analytical capability of the GFW.
-As both the GFW and circumvention technologies evolve, detection methodologies have grown increasingly sophisticated.
-That said, the system’s architectural emphasis on performance – particularly its reliance on parallel DPI pipelines and user-space TCP stream reassembly – introduces significant structural weaknesses.
+As both the GFW and circumvention tools evolve, detection methodologies have grown more sophisticated.
+But the architectural choices that buy that performance, particularly the parallel DPI pipelines and user-space TCP reassembly, introduce significant structural weaknesses.

-In the next blog, we will examine how these weaknesses arise and how certain circumvention protocols exploit inconsistencies in the GFW’s TCP reassembly logic.
+The next post examines how those weaknesses arise and how circumvention protocols exploit inconsistencies in the GFW’s TCP reassembly logic.

 References